 This is the greatest day of my life.

-My heart is just burst with gratitude.
+My heart is just bursting with gratitude.

-And I approve this message.
+I'm Donald Trump and I approve this message.

 Liberals, big cities, decades of rule.